Campus Recreation

 Difficulty rating: 3

-• Notes: Although this hike is accessible year-round it does get hot, plan accordingly and bring ample amounts of water.
-The hike offers easy to follow markers, views of wildflowers, great for greeting horses along the way, all while walking along a creek at some parts.
-This trail is a great option for the intermediate hiker looking for a challenge.
+Although this hike is accessible year-round, it gets hot, so plan accordingly and bring ample amounts of water.
+The hike offers easy-to-follow markers, views of wildflowers, and is great for seeing horses along the way, all while walking along a creek.
+This trail is a great option for intermediate hikers seeking a challenge.

 Dixie Mountain Loop Trail